 Embracing the Unknown: From the House to The HUS

 Fear or curiosity?
 Hesitance or excitement?
 Depression or hope?
-What do you feel when you face something absolutely unknown to you?
+What do you feel when you face something unknown to you?
 This was the first question I asked my self the moment I learned I’m going to talk about “Embracing the Unknown” at the Liechtenstein-based Think- and Action-Tank THE HUS.institute, which eventually evolved to this article.
-The theme of the morning was going to be “Know Thyself” and I was going to argue that embracing the unknown will provide a mind set that not only leads to unknowing ourselves, but also gives us the chance to build/rebuild ourselves.
+The theme of the morning was going to be “Know Thyself,” and I was going to argue that embracing the unknown will provide a mindset that not only leads to unknowing ourselves but also gives us the chance to build/rebuild ourselves.

-Dedicating my carrier to help innovation and startup culture grow in Iran, I found myself working and living in the middle of three absolutely uncertain and unknown areas, where I believe also offers a world of opportunities.
-On daily basis, I have to deal with the uncertainty of the digital modern world, combined with the unknown cloud of startup works and chaotic trends of Iran’s economy.
+Dedicating my carrier to help innovation and startup culture grow in Iran, I found myself working and living in the middle of three uncertain and unknown areas, where I believe also offers a world of opportunities.
+On a daily basis, I have to deal with the uncertainty of the modern digital world, combined with the unknown cloud of startup works and chaotic trends of Iran’s economy.
 “Radical Openness” as The HUS Co-Founder and German Futurist Christopher Peterka puts it, is what in my experience converts unknown to opportunities.
-But what is unknown and complex about the world? startups? and Iran?
+But what is unknown and sophisticated about the world?
+Startups?
+And Iran?

 The first growing unknown area for me is how the world become during the past 40 years.
 It’s getting more and more complex.